openimis/openimis-be-core_py/README.md

 registered filters in order to obtain definition of building filters for particular object.

 Such kind of mechanism could be added to the particular openIMIS module in such way:
+* (not obligatory, but without this nothing is loaded into hub) implement interface from core (CustomFilterWizardInterface) for particular chosen object to output the definition of building filters in custom_filters.py (if no such file, simply add this file in module)
 * Declare such import statement  ```from core.custom_filters import CustomFilterRegistryPoint``` on appp.py level
 * Add such lines of code in the config load part within module configuration class:
 ```